IDoCodingStuffs/python-doodles/freeform-log.md

 Let me track the iteration times to see how terrible it really is.
 Ok it starts with like 2-3 iterations per sec.
 So 10-20x longer than per image, which is actually reasonable.
 Next thing to see is if the loss actually goes down.

+Oh and the memory leak kicks in later with overflow into swap memory, which drops it to 1-2 seconds per iteration instead.
+So like a 4-6x perf loss.
+I definitely need to fix the root cause, learn how to profile.